KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_matrix_movie_a_myth_of_awakening.md

 This is the essence of all spiritual initiation:

-so the world may be reconfigured around higher truth.**
 **To allow the true self to shine through the constructed self so the world may be reconfigured around higher truth.**

 ## **The Final Interpretation: What the Matrix Story *Is***